What is a warranty or guarantee?

 - Guarantees are usually free and offered by the manufacturer.
 They are an assurance regarding quality / lifespan with a promise to repair or replace if the product doesn’t live up to billing.
 Often, companies require you to fill out a registration card to validate the guarantee.

-As a manufacturer warranty or guarantee claim will be a contractual claim, you need to be clear about what it will and won’t cover.
+Because a manufacturer warranty or guarantee claim will be a contractual claim, you need to be clear about what it will and won’t cover.

-Do I have to register my warranty or guarantee?
+Do I have to register my guarantee?

 If you haven’t registered your guarantee, the manufacturer or retailer may say the guarantee isn’t valid - always check the terms and conditions.